breedlun/clearplot/doc/source/examples/contour_plot-image-log_scale/contour_plot-image-log_scale.rst

 Contour Plot with a Log Scaled Color Bar
 ========================================

-Filled contour plot with colorbar.
-Options exist to plot only contour lines or to overlay the contour lines over the z data plotted as an image.
+Contour plot overlaid on the z data plotted as an image.
+Options exist to plot only contour lines or to fill the space between the contours.

 .. literalinclude:: contour_plot-image-log_scale.py
 	:lines: 7-